DataBiosphere/azul/README.md

    The destruction of `aws_acm_certificate` resources may time out.
 Simply repeat this step until it succeeds.

-6. From the config bucket (see environment var AZUL_VERSIONED_BUCKET), delete all keys relating to your deployment.
+6. From the shared bucket (run `python -c 'from azul.deployment import aws; print(aws.shared_bucket)'` to reveal its name), delete all keys relating to your deployment.

 7. Delete the local Terraform state file at `deployments/.active/.terraform.{$AWS_PROFILE}/terraform.tfstate`.